Saladien/TV-WH-Service/README.md

 # Tradingview-Webhooks

 A simple service converting tradingview webhooks into exchange orders.
 Once running, the end user is able to submit commands via http.
-This tool was made so I could concurrently test multiple alert/signal stratagies using live market data.
-We now offer a hosted version at [Fundingrate.io](https://fundingrate.io).

 ## Software Dependancies